Step One: Storyboard

 Bringing your scenes and characters to life!

-There are several animation programs available, but Katya used Adobe After Effects CS6, Illustrator CS6 and Photoshop CS6 to create the Peep & Egg book trailer.
+There are several animation programs available.
+This trailer was created using Adobe After Effects CS6, Illustrator CS6 and Photoshop CS6 to create the Peep & Egg book trailer.
 There were over 100 layers in this trailer with many masking and simple rotation techniques used to animate the characters you see on the screen.
 The scene with the farm animals took the longest and included the most layers because of the moving text, zooming and rotating characters, and image panning.

 Step Four: Approval